chromium/chromium/testing/libfuzzer/getting_started.md

 * construct metadata so that [ClusterFuzz] knows how to run the resulting binary.

+This relies on something, somewhere, calling `base::LaunchUnitTests` within your executable to initialize FuzzTest.
+This should be the case already.

 (If you have other code targets, such as `source_set`s, contributing to your unit test target they may need to explicitly depend upon `//third_party/fuzztest` too.)

+*** note
+**Note:** Again, this is not yet supported!
+***

 ## Adding `FUZZ_TEST`s in the code